Florida Landmarks

 One of the most notable features of Fernandina Beach is its historic district, which is listed on the National Register of Historic Places.
 The district features a collection of beautifully preserved buildings, many of which date back to the 19th century.
 Visitors can take a leisurely stroll through the district’s charming streets and admire the architecture, or explore the many shops, art galleries, and restaurants that line the area.

 Of course, no trip to Fernandina Beach is complete without a visit to the beach itself.
-Amelia Island boasts some of the most beautiful and pristine beaches in the country, with soft, white sand and crystal-clear waters.
+Amelia Island has some of the most beautiful and pristine beaches in the country, with soft, white sand and crystal-clear waters.
 Visitors can swim, sunbathe, or take part in a variety of water activities like surfing, paddleboarding, or kayaking.

 In addition to its natural beauty and historic charm, Fernandina Beach is also home to several cultural attractions, including museums, art galleries, and performing arts centers.
 The town hosts a variety of festivals and events throughout the year, celebrating everything from music and food to art and history.

-Top 5 Florida Landmarks
+25 Must-See Florida Landmarks

 5. Miami Beach